Website

 • Faculty and Staff Web Profiles

-All College employees have a profile page on manhattan.edu.
+All University employees have a profile page on manhattan.edu.
 At a minimum, this profile page automatically includes basic information from an employee's directory listing.

 Additionally, all faculty should fill in additional information to showcase their work and experience.
 Faculty are encouraged to regularly update their profile page.